Arbaeen 2024: Millions from world, hundreds from Mumbai join ’Arbaeen walk’ from Najaf to Karbala in Iraq

 Shia Pilgrims in Iraq.
 Pic/Muhamadali Budhwani

-Millions of people from across the globe including hundreds Mumbai in India have gathered in Karbala, Iraq, for the annual Arbaeen walk, a significant religious procession for Shiite Muslims.
+Millions of people from across the globe including hundreds Mumbai in India gathered in Iraq for the annual Arbaeen walk, a significant religious procession for Shiite Muslims.

 ADVERTISEMENT